airvolute/dcs-deploy/readme.md

 [   0.1454 ] ERROR: might be timeout in USB write.
 ```

-### Known limitations - JetPack 6.2
+### Known limitation - JetPack 6.2 - beta
+Airvolute BSP for JetPack 6.2 is currently in beta.
+The flashing process is not fully tested and some features may not work as expected.
+Please report any issues to Airvolute support or open issues.
+Regardless of this beta release can be used to asses the new features of JetPack 6.2 and prepare their applications for the new JetPack version.

+User can always downgrade to stable JetPack 5.1.2 version by flashing the device with appropriate configuration.
+Beware the downgrading takes just under 60 minutes.
 #### Downgrade procedure from JP 6.2 to JP 5.1.2
-At the moment it is not possible to downgrade directly from JP 6.2 to JP 5.1.2, because all the UEFI, QSPI and rootfs must be compatible and there seems to be some leftovers from JP 6.2 flash.
+At the moment it is not possible to downgrade direcrly from JP 6.2 to JP 5.1.2, because all the UEFI, QSPI and rootfs must be compatible and there seems to be some leftovers from JP 6.2 flash.

 The procedure to sucesfully downgrade is as follows:
 1. Start flash with JP 5.1.2 configuration.